Stephen-Hilton/familyhilton.com/projects/MakeInfinite-Startup-Launch.md

 - Prioritized CTO time and focused CEO concerns on adoption

 ### Actions:
+- Scaling the CTO:
     - Acted as L1 proxy decision-maker for engineering, escalating only urgent unknowns
     - Largely took over as the technical expert during VC fundraising
     - Freed CTO for higher-level decisions and product delivery
+- Scaling the Organization and Operations
     - Set up Jira, CMS, customized Notion-CRM integrated with pipeline
     - Managed SOC2 compliance vendor selection and program initiation
+- Prepared for GTM
     - Conducted competitive pricing research and positioned pricing strategy
     - Collaborated with Marketing on release positioning and buzz generation
     - Initiated Customer Zero: used platform internally, logged 400+ Jira tickets
     - Built Jira dashboards to gamify ticket creation and encourage adoption

 ### Results:
 - CTO delivered alpha product on time (Dec 2022)